c88032111/solc/docs/solidity-in-depth.rst

 #################

 This section should provide you with all you need to know about Solidity.
-If somehting is missing here, please contact us on `Gitter <https://gitter.im/c88032111/solidity>`_ or make a pull request on `Github <https://github.com/c88032111/solidity/pulls>`_.
+If something is missing here, please contact us on `Gitter <https://gitter.im/c88032111/solidity>`_ or make a pull request on `Github <https://github.com/c88032111/solidity/pulls>`_.